 47. Kimmick G, Kornblith A, Mandelblatt J, Peterson B, Johnson J, Wheeler J, et al. A randomized controlled trial of an educational program to improve accrual of older persons to cancer treatment protocols: CALGB 360001.
 2004.
-Journal of Clinical Oncology, 2004 ASCO Annual Meeting Proceedings;
+In: Journal of Clinical Oncology, 2004 ASCO Annual Meeting Proceedings;

 48. Lewis JH, Kilgore ML, Goldman DP, Trimble EL, Kaplan R, Montello MJ, et al. Participation of patients 65 years of age or older in cancer clinical trials.
 J Clin Oncol.
 2003;21:1383–1389.
 PMID: 12663731.